 Select Wines

-The 2018 Charter Oak Guido Ragghianti Old World Field Blend (named in honor of Rob’s grandfather) was created from four distinctive vineyards in the Napa Valley – and is a blend of 75% Cabernet Sauvignon and 25% Petit Verdot.
-Offers aromatics of blackberry and boysenberry and as the wine opens further, additional more subtle desert spices show including brown chocolate.
-A noticeable softness and a fine grip of tannins show across the palate – seamless and balanced this wine is very approachable early on.
+The 2018 Charter Oak Guido Ragghianti Old World Field Blend (named in honor of Rob’s grandfather) was created from four distinctive vineyards in the Napa Valley and is a blend of 75% Cabernet Sauvignon and 25% Petit Verdot.
+Offers aromatics of blackberry and boysenberry and as the wine opens further, additional more subtle desert spices are revealed including brown chocolate.
+A noticeable softness with a fine grip of tannins are broadly distributed across the palate; seamless and balanced this wine is very approachable early on.
 Very flavorful.

 The 2016 Charter Oak Matilda Ragghianti Nonni’s Red Blend (named in honor of Rob’s grandmother) was created from Cabernet Sauvignon, Petit Verdot, Petite Sirah, Zinfandel and Cabernet Franc.
-Immediately offers intriguing, sweet aromatics including raspberry, graham cracker and an herbal hint that initially shows but disappears as the wine opens.
-Packs plenty of flavor including blackberry; this wine is somewhat savory on the palate with mouthwatering acidity especially on the finish.
+This wine is deep ruby in color; it immediately offers intriguing, sweet aromatics including raspberry, Graham cracker and an herbal hint that initially shows but disappears as the wine evolves in the glass.
+This bottling packs plenty of flavor including blackberry; it is somewhat savory on the palate with mouthwatering acidity especially noticeable on the finish.
+And it showcases the hallmark Charter Oak texture, featuring supple and rounded tannins.

-Like previous vintages of this variety, the 2017 Napa Valley Old Vine Petite Sirah was sourced from the David Fulton Vineyard and was blended slightly with some Petit Verdot.
-Offers a prominent bouquet with plenty of layered aromatics.
-The most robust of the Charter Oak wines we tried but still shows some restraint especially on the finish.
-The tannins show some noticeable grip but are not course and not overly muscular as sometimes are found with wines from this variety.
+Like previous vintages of this variety, the 2017 Napa Valley Old Vine Petite Sirah was blended slightly with some Petit Verdot.
+This bottling offers a prominent bouquet with plenty of layered aromatics.
+It is the most robust of the Charter Oak wines we tried but still shows some restraint especially on the finish.
+The tannins sport some noticeable grip but are not course and not overly muscular as sometimes are found with wines from this variety.

 Layla Fanucci Art

 Some of the labels that appear on the Charter Oak wines are from paintings created by Rob’s wife Layla, an internationally recognized artist specializing in urban cityscape scenes (often of New York City).
+She has a long relationship with the Walter Wickiser Gallery in New York City which displays and sells selected works.
 Her paintings are highly reflective of her particular style – featuring layers of city scenes painted on top of each other with a layer of color in between ranging from small pieces to large canvas works.

 —